 - When the statement of affidavit is from only one parent/guardian, the third-party must present evidence of sole custody of the authorizing parent/guardian.

-One passport photo – The city provides photos for a fee of $10.
-Applicants may also provide their own photo; however, photographs that do not comply with Department of State specifications will be rejected.
+One passport photo – The city is not currently providing photo services.
+Applicants must provide their own photo.
+Photographs that do not comply with Department of State specifications will be rejected.
 Walgreens, Wal-Mart, Costco, FedEx Office and other photo processing centers often provide passport photo services.
 Listed below are the specific requirements for passport photos:

 - Submit one (1) identical color photos.